hall-lab/gatk4-germline-snv-pipeline/README.md

 ## Removal of the SplitIntervalList task

 We noticed some non-intuitive behavior from the SplitIntervals task.
-After discussing with @ldgauthier, and to keep things simple, we ended up deciding to use the 20,000 hand curated interval list (`gs://gcp-public-data--broad-references/hg38/v0/hg38.even.handcurated.20k.intervals`) created by @eitanbanks at the Broad Institute.
+After discussing with [@ldgauthier][9], and to keep things simple, we ended up deciding to use the 20,000 hand curated interval list (`gs://gcp-public-data--broad-references/hg38/v0/hg38.even.handcurated.20k.intervals`) created by [@eitanbanks][10] at the Broad Institute.

 ## Addition of the CollectGVCFs task